lokearm/armchar-swish/README.md

 ## TODO

-1. Make game start character (via advancement)
+1. Make character for given season
 1. Fix the isSpecialTrait property which comes out as URL
 1. Discuss Web API
 1. Test and review